in-the-keyhole/khs-convo/docs/examples.md

 ## Example Implementations

-Here are a number of examples you can use
+Here are a number of examples available to try out using the Dashboard emulator.
+The example JavaScript implementation code can be found in this folder ![Example Source]

 * [Date / Time](#date-time)
 * [Math](#math)